 Const 1963, art 5, § 18.
 Pursuant to the Management and Budget Act, this budget must be submitted within 30 days of the legislature convening for the year.
 MCL 18.1363(1).
-It was submitted February 7, 2024.
+Thus, it should be submitted by February 10, 2024.

 This budget must include estimates "of anticipated revenues by state funds."
-MCL 18.1363(2)(a).
+MCL 18.1363(2).
 In presenting this budget, "[r]ecommendations for expenditures from each state operating fund shall not exceed the estimated beginning balance of such fund plus the fund's estimated revenue."
 MCL 18.1348.

 The Legislature's Appropriations subcommittees typically deliberate on the proposed budget in February and March.
-P/A App'x at 84-85.
+A Legislator's Guide at 8.
 The subcommittees then report their initial budget recommendations to their respective full Appropriations Committees at the end of March or in early April.

 Const 1963, art 9, § 21 requires an "annual accounting for all public moneys, state and local."
 MCL 18.1494 states the Director of Treasury "shall publish a comprehensive annual financial report" (the CAFR) within 6 months of the end of the fiscal year.
+MCL 18.1494.
 Thus, the CAFR is to be issued by or before March 31st of each year (fiscal year end plus six months).
 This is the closing of the books for the previous fiscal year.

 The Appropriations committees usually report out their general budget bills in April.
-P/A App'x at 84-85.
+A Legislator's Guide at 8.
 The House and Senate then vote on the initial versions of their budgets typically in late April or early May.
 Id.

 The second CREC report is issued in the third week of May.
 The House Fiscal Agency states: "January consensus revenue estimates become the basis for the executive budget proposal that is presented to the Legislature in February.
 May consensus revenue estimates become the basis for the final legislative appropriation bills presented to the Governor in June."
-A Legislator's Guide at 10 (see supra, n 11).
+A Legislator's Guide at 10.